 Yes, that is the end-result – it’s nothing more than a mirage and has no power in reality, and anyone who bets his life on it will lose it.
 The “whole world” means the devil’s world.
 Though worldly power may seem real in the physical sense, we are reminded by Elijah about where the true power base lies, he said, “Don’t be afraid.
 We have more forces on our side than they have on theirs” (2 King 6:16, GWT).

 Consider the various world-ruling empires that have existed upon this earth which have eventually disappeared for one reason or other.
 There were world-dominant empires of Egypt, Babylon, Assyria, Rome, Mongols, Caliphates, Spanish and British empires, and others.
 Why?
-Because it is power that exist in a vacuum (world) controlled by Satan.
+Because it is power that exist in a vacuum (world) unbeknownst by humans through deception by Satan.
 This applies to all kinds of power bases, not just political.
 Why not invest in the real thing, in true power?
 Why not invest in God’s world – the Kingdom of God of which Christ is King of kings, and Lord of lords.
 (Rev.19:16) To lose your true self to a power that cannot stand the test of time and reality (eternity) is nothing short of absurd and ludicrous.
 It ought not to be worthy of our consideration.
 It is a shameful proposition to even consider losing your divine destiny as a person made in the Creator’s image for a promise for empty power.

 Here is a promise of God’s power He gives to support and defend us, “Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with My righteous right hand” (Isa.41:10, ESV).
 Here’s another similar promise, “No weapon that is formed against you will prosper; And every tongue that accuses you in judgment you will condemn.
 This is the heritage of the servants of the LORD, And their vindication is from Me, declares the LORD” (Isa.
 54:17).
 We saw the promise about angelic protection which Satan quoted to Jesus, “For He will command His angels concerning you to guard you in all your ways” (Psa.91:11).
 Here’s an all-important one from Jesus Himself, “For My Father’s will is that everyone who looks to the Son and believes in Him shall have eternal life, and I will raise them up at the last day” (John 6:40).